particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

   - Cellular
   - Wi-Fi (2.4 GHz and 5 GHz) and BLE
   - GNSS (GPS)

 - Wi-Fi operation in the 5150-5250 MHz band is only for indoor use to reduce the potential for harmful interference to co-channel mobile satellite systems.
-- GNSS features are limited M404 as the cellular modem cannot do cellular communication and GNSS at the same time.

 ## Approved Antennas